 Empty a few dresser drawers or provide a shelving unit to be used as clothes storage.
 Make space in your closet with extra hangers, and provide an elevated platform where guests can easily access their luggage.
-This could be the top of a low dresser, a flat wood trunk that can double as seating, or a bench (this one’s on my list).
+This could be the top of a low dresser, a flat wooden trunk that can double as seating, or a modern bench.

 Other nice-to-haves: a chair, a lint roller and a mirror.
 You can probably find these items in your house and add them to your guest room.
 Dressing is easier with a chair and a mirror, and in my house the lint roller is necessary to ward off the constant settling of cat hair.

 Next, stock your guest room with towels.
 I borrowed this towel rolling trick from my Grandma Alice.
 She rolls several towels and stuffs them into a basket, making a pretty display for houseguests.
 Fold each towel in half twice, and then roll it up.